Multi-scale Context-aware Network with Transformer for Gait Recognition

 The adaptive temporal modeling and salient spatial learning provide complementary properties for each other.
-On one hand, CSTL mainly considers temporal modeling and SSFL focuses on spatial learning.
-Specifically, CSTL produces temporal aggregation of multi-scale clues which describes motion patterns, and SSFL selects well-preserved spatial features which involve with still images.
-On the other hand, CSTL aggregates temporal clues in a soft-attention way and SSFL obtains salient spatial features in a hard-attention manner.
+On one hand, adaptive temporal aggregation (ATA) module mainly considers temporal modeling and salient spatial feature learning (SSFL) module focuses on spatial learning.
+Specifically, ATA produces temporal aggregation of multi-scale clues which describes motion patterns, and SSFL selects well-perserved spatial features based on saliency evaluations, which are related to static images.
+On the other hand, MCAT aggregates temporal clues in a soft-attention way and SSFL obtains salient spatial features in a hard-attention manner.
 In a nutshell, by jointly investigating motion learning and spatial mining simultaneously, we achieve outstanding performance over the state-of-the-art methods.

-To the best of our knowledge, this is the first method that explores transformer application in gait recognition.
-The major contributions of this paper can be summarized as the following three aspects: \begin{itemize} \item[$\bullet$] In this paper, we propose a temporal modeling network CSTL to fuse multi-scale temporal features in an adaptive way from both local and global aspects, which considers the cross-scale contextual information as a guidance for temporal aggregation.
+The main contributions of the proposed method are summarized as the following three aspects: \begin{itemize} \item[$\bullet$] In this paper, we propose a temporal modeling network MCAT to fuse multi-scale temporal features in an adaptive way from both local and global aspects, which considers the cross-scale contextual information as a guidance for temporal aggregation.

 \item[$\bullet$] We propose a salient spatial feature learning (SSFL) module to remedy the feature corruption caused by temporal operations.
 SSFL constructs global feature importance maps to select salient spatial features across the whole sequence, which provide high quality spatial clues.